-The average net asset value is determined as the weighted average of net asset value on a daily basis, based on the number of days on which the net asset value is calculated during the reporting period.
+The average net asset value is determined as the weighted average of net asset value on a daily basis, based on the number of days on which the net asset value is calculated during the reporting period

 2024 2023

-Management fee 0.13% 0.13%
+Management fee 0.25% 0.25%

-Other costs 0.07% 0.07%
+Other costs 0.06% 0.06%

-Total Share Class G 0.20% 0.20%
+Total Share Class I 0.31% 0.31%

-The component 'Other costs' includes other costs as outlined in the 'Expenses' section.
-Additionally, it includes costs that are embedded in the value of investment funds in which the Sub-fund has participated during the reporting period.
-The ongoing charges embedded in the value of investment funds for this Share Class during the reporting period are smaller than 0.01% (2023: <0.01%).
+The component 'Other costs' includes fee sharing and other costs as detailed in the section 'Expenses'.
+Additionally, the costs included in the value of investment funds in which the Sub-fund participated during the reporting period are noted below.
+The ongoing charges embedded in the value of investment funds for this Share Class during the reporting period is 0.01% (2023: 0.01%).

-3.10 Notes to Share Class Z
+3.11 Notes to Share Class U